An orthogonal perspective on Gauss composition: Introduction

-Next, we generalize Wood's notion of \emph{traceable} to \emph{pseudoregular}; this notion (but without the name) was also studied in the work of Voight \cite{Voight:quatring}, following Gross--Lucianovic \cite{GL} and Bhargava \cite{Bhargava2}.
-We identify pseudoregularity as a general property of the Clifford functor in arbitrary rank via the formation of the \emph{universal Clifford center}: see \cref{sec:univclifcenter}.
+Finally, we generalize Wood's notion of \emph{traceable} in the rank $2$ case to \emph{pseudoregular} in the general case; this notion (but without the name) was also studied in the work of Voight \cite{Voight:quatring}, following Gross--Lucianovic \cite{GL} and Bhargava \cite{Bhargava2}.

-Finally, the elaboration of the theory in the case of lattices over a domain makes it especially well-suited for our intended application: to understand (and compute with) spaces of orthogonal modular forms as algebraic modular forms as well as their relationship to Hecke quasicharacters (and then Hilbert modular forms), see \cref{sec:algmodform}.